NVIDIA/hpc-container-maker/docs/building_blocks.md

 string, uses the value of the string as the UCX path, e.g., `--with-ucx=/path/to/ucx`.
 If False, adds `--without-ucx` to the list of `configure` options.
 The default is False.

+- __url__: The loation of the tarball that should be used to build OpenMPI.
+The default is empty, i.e., use the release package specified by `version`.

 - __version__: The version of OpenMPI source to download.
 This value is ignored if `directory` is set.
 The default value is